 You can also look at working your way across the globe.
 Teaching English as a second language is a popular option for those looking to make money abroad.
 Most agencies will cover your accommodations while on contract and pay enough to let you save up for your next stop.
 I have also met others that have simply put up flyers in coffee shops and gone that route successfully.
-Working in pubs, restaurants, and hostels are also common ways to finance world travel.
+Working in pubs, restaurants, and hostels is also common ways to finance world travel.
 Be sure to look into work permits and visa requirements prior to departing on your backpacking trip.

 Working remotely could be an option as well.
 It is becoming a bigger reality for many as day-to-day tasks move more and more online.
-I recommend reading The 4 Hour Work Week by Timothy Ferris.
+I recommend reading The 4-Hour Work Week by Timothy Ferris.
 This short read dives into workplace productivity and sets out a plan to move your day-to-day life to automation and working remotely.

 Then there is the digital nomad lifestyle.
 Have a soft skill you can share with the world?
 Chances are you can make money at it online.
 I am talking about digital design work, technical and non-technical writing, and becoming a virtual assistant.
 Selling photos online is another popular option and can help finance world travel by doing something you would be doing anyway.
-Now that is traveling smart.
+Now that is travelling smart.